Skip to content

 How Can IDCs Affect First-Year Taxes?

-When you invest in a direct participation program, IDCs typically make up 60-85% of the total well cost.
-If you hold a working interest and elect to expense, you can claim a first-year tax deduction with IDCs equal to the full IDC amount.
-On a $100,000 investment where 75% goes to IDCs, that is a $75,000 deduction in year one.
-For someone in the 37% bracket, that reduces taxes by roughly $27,750, lowering your net capital at risk from $100,000 to approximately $72,250.
-These large deductions and write-offs are what make direct oil and gas investment distinct from most other asset classes.
+In a direct participation program, IDCs typically run 60-85% of the total well cost.
+Hold a working interest, elect to expense, and you can write off the full IDC amount in year one.
+Here's what that looks like: on a $100,000 investment where 75% goes to IDCs, you're looking at a $75,000 deduction.
+In the 37% bracket, that cuts your tax bill by roughly $27,750 and drops your net capital at risk to about $72,250.
+That kind of first-year write-off is why direct oil and gas stands apart from most asset classes.

 What Typically Qualifies as an IDC?